Key Points

 - Fines from regulatory bodies

-Many organizations avoid these problems by using a certificate management automation solution based on the Automated Certificate Management Environment (ACME) protocol.
-In this article, we’ll answer the question “What is ACME?”
-We’ll describe how ACME works, and show how it enables better visibility and management of the certificate life cycle by eliminating manual management.
+Many organizations avoid these problems by using a certificate management automation solution based on the Automated Certificate Management Environment (ACME) protocol .
+In this article, we’ll define ACME, describe how ACME works, and show how it enables better visibility and management of the certificate life cycle by eliminating manual management.

 What Is ACME?

-The ACME protocol enables systems to issue and renew certificates automatically, removing the need for human interaction in the process.
+ACME is a protocol that enables systems to issue and renew certificates automatically, removing the need for human interaction in the process.
 You can implement the ACME protocol by installing an ACME certificate management agent for a web server.

 The ACME protocol allows you to eliminate almost all the manual work normally involved in managing digital certificates.
 As a result, you can avoid: